Journal Writing: A Prescription for Good Health

 "Unable to move without pain, I lost myself in my writing," says Bellinger.
 "Without it I would have drowned in self-pity.
 The previous entries took me back to the job sites, let me walk in the sunlight, lift heavy walls, and guide trusses to their marks atop beams high in the air.
 New entries explored the reasons I was now disabled, helped put into perspective religion versus spirituality, and strengthened my resolve to turn to a simpler, less stressful lifestyle."

-Helping to Connect
+Helping to Connect TOP

-Vickie Beck, a nurse psychotherapist at the University of Maryland, encourages most of her patients to keep journals.
+Vickie, a nurse psychotherapist at the University of Maryland, encourages most of her patients to keep journals.

-For small children who have not learned to write yet, Beck encourages them to keep a journal of pictures.
+For small children who have not learned to write yet, she encourages them to keep a journal of pictures.
 She says this allows them to express and record their feelings and thoughts in a similar way to a written journal.

-"Journal writing is not for everyone," Beck continues, "but for many it can be cathartic, insightful, and even fun.
+"Journal writing is not for everyone," Vickie continues, "but for many it can be cathartic, insightful, and even fun.
 It can be shared or kept private, and still be beneficial as a tool for therapy.
 And long after therapy is needed, it can still be utilized to maintain health."

 Writing About Chronic Conditions TOP